narae-park/narae-park.github.io/research.md

 ## Works In Progress

-* **Racial Disparities in Organ Donation and Transplantation: Covid-19 Supply and Demand Shocks** (with Michael Conlin, Stacy Dickert-Conlin, and Alison Ferer)
+* **Racial Disparities in Organ Donation and Transplantation: Covid-19 Supply and Demand Shocks** (with Michael Conlin, <a href="https://sites.google.com/msu.edu/stacydickert-conlin" style="color: black; text-decoration: underline;text-decoration-style: dotted;">Stacy Dickert-Conlin</a>, and Alison Ferer)

-* **Insulin Price Cap Effects on Healthcare Access and Outcomes: Evidence from Washington State Marketplace Data** (with Jaeyeon Lee)
+* **Insulin Price Cap Effects on Healthcare Access and Outcomes: Evidence from Washington State Marketplace Data** (with <a href="https://sites.google.com/view/jaeyeonlee" style="color: black; text-decoration: underline;text-decoration-style: dotted;">Jaeyeon Lee</a>)

   >Presented: (including scheduled) <br/>
-  >2024: ASHE (Poster)
+  >2024: ASHEcon (Poster)

 * **The Trends of Marriage in South Korea: The Role of Sex Ratios**